Exploring Art Therapy For Older Adults

 Art therapy can help older adults remain creatively flexible and mentally agile as they age.
 The advent of tele-CAT has made this treatment a more viable option than ever before.
 Regular art classes can also contribute to maintaining cognitive abilities.

 If you or someone you know is seeking help at this time, or if you would like to search for art therapists, BetterHelp has creative and flexible therapy options that can work for you.
-BetterHelp is an online therapy platform that connects individuals seeking care with useful resources and licensed mental health providers.
+BetterHelp is an online therapy platform that connects adults seeking care with useful resources and licensed mental health providers.

 Looking for more mental health research?